Code-Institute-Submissions/DaithiShan-bird-friend_OctResub/README.md

 #### Site Developer Goals
 The Developer is looking to:
 - Create an inviting, community-drive application to share their passion for birds.
-- Develop a modest income flow from 3rd party camera sales whereby the site pays for itself monthly.
+- Develop a small income from advertising 3rd party cameras so the site can pay for itself.

 ### User Stories